LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 <img class="fancyimage" style="width:1000px" src="img/ConvoBuilder/bots_collab13.png">

-### Manual transfers via escalation
+### Manual transfers

 #### What's a manual transfer?

-A manual, bot-to-bot transfer is an escalation where you transfer the conversation to a skill that's assigned to a *bot user agent* in specific.
-In this way, it's very similar to transferring a conversation to a live agent.
+A manual, bot-to-bot transfer is one where you transfer the conversation to a specific skill that's assigned to a bot user agent.
+(In this way, it's very similar to transferring a conversation to a live agent.)

+Manual transfers are done via:

+* An Agent Transfer interaction (simpler)
+* A LP Agent Escalation integration (more complex)

 #### Why use a manual transfer?